-Cite this article as: Jahromi LSM, Dashtimakan H, Roshanzamir S, Dabbaghmanesh A, Parvin R. Effects of intra-articular versus peri-articular dextrose prolotherapy in knee osteoarthritis: A clinical trial study.
-Turk J Phys Med Rehab 2024;70(3):327-334. doi: 10.5606/tftrd.2024.12937.
+Cite this article as: Mohamadi Jahromi LS, Dashtimakan H, Roshanzamir S, Dabbaghmanesh A, Parvin R. Effects of intra-articular versus peri-articular dextrose prolotherapy in knee osteoarthritis: A clinical trial study.
+Turk J Phys Med Rehab 2025;71(x):i-viii. doi: 10.5606/tftrd.2024.12937

-There are two main approaches to prolotherapy which are widely used, and physicians usually combine the aspects of both techniques.
+Several human studies have revealed the positive effects of dextrose prolotherapy (DPT) for different musculoskeletal disorders such as rotator cuff related shoulder pain and hallux rigidus.^[6,10] There are positive results for this method in KOA, as well.^[5] Topol et al.^[11] showed the chondrogenic effects of intra-articular DPT in severe KOA.
+Some other studies showed that prolotherapy improves the pain, stiffness, physical function and flexion range of motion of the affected knee.^[12-14] Pain of prolotherapy, as an its complication, is self-limited and usually subsides by painkillers such as acetaminophen.
+If the pain does not respond to acetaminophen, non-steroidal anti-inflammatory drugs (NSAIDs) and opioids are indicated.^[15] There are two general approaches to prolotherapy which are widely used, and physicians usually combine the aspects of both techniques.
 The first technique was called Hackett method.
 In this method, dextrose is the preferred irritant, with a frequency of treatment lasting months with sessions every 6 to 12 weeks.
 The West Coast method predominantly utilizes a combination of phenol, dextrose, and glycerin or sodium morrhuate with weekly sessions.
-In general, the injection of a small volume of an irritant solution on painful structures in several sessions every 2 to 12 weeks is the base of this method.^[7] Since there are multimodal approaches for prolotherapy injection in KOA, and there are some concerns about the complications of the intra-articular injections such as septic arthritis that may cause to refuse the injection by the patients.^[16] In addition, there are not enough studies to compare the efficacy and safety of peri-articular and intra-articular approaches for DPT in such patients.
-In the present study, we aimed to compare the effectiveness of these two methods on decreasing pain and improving functions in patients with KOA without effusion.
+In general, the injection of a small volume of an irritant solution on painful structures in several sessions every 2 to 12 weeks is the mainstay of this method.^[7] There are multimodal approaches for prolotherapy injection in KOA and there are some concerns regarding the complications of the intra-articular injections such as septic arthritis that may cause to refuse the injection by the patients,^[16] as well as there are not enough studies to compare the efficacy and safety of peri-articular and intra-articular approaches for DPT in such patients.
+In the present study, we, therefore, aimed to compare the effectiveness of these two methods on decreasing pain and improving functions in patients with KOA without effusion.